Kyle Petty: 2007–2008

 At the 2007 Coca-Cola 600, Petty had his first top-five finish in ten years, finishing third in the Coke Zero Dodge.
 He then raced the Toyota Save Mart 350 at Sonoma in a Petty Enterprises car while broadcasting for TNT.
 On lap one as the cars began lap two, Petty crashed with Matt Kenseth, causing him to accidentally swear during the broadcasting.

-He later took several races off to work as a color commentator for TNT's Nextel Cup coverage, replacing Benny Parsons after Parsons passed in January.
+Petty later took several races off to work as a color commentator for TNT's Nextel Cup coverage, replacing Benny Parsons after Parsons passed in January.
 He returned to the No. 45 after a five race break but surrendered the car for two additional races later in the season.
 Early in the 2008 season, Petty Enterprises was purchased by Boston Ventures, causing Petty to step aside as the team's CEO.
 When the No. 45 car fell out of the top-35 in owner's points, he took a large portion of the season off, including races that did not conflict with his broadcasting duties.
 After fourteen races, his best finish was a 24th at Richmond.
 He finished 39th in his final 2008 start in the fall race at Phoenix International Raceway after getting swept up into a multi-car crash.
-According to the Yahoo! sports blog "From The Marbles,” he was being slowly pushed out the door at Petty Enterprises.
+According to the Yahoo! sports blog "From The Marbles," he was being slowly pushed out the door at Petty Enterprises.
 In December, Petty told NASCAR.com, "I don't work for Petty Enterprises.
 When they did their deal and sold to Boston Ventures....they pretty much let me know there wasn't a place for me there going into 2009."

+Other racing

+Petty competed in the IROC XVIII in 1994 he finished 5th out of 12 racers.

+Post-retirement

-Any time he appeared on television with Speed, he wears a hat with a number 45 with a black line across the number, in memory of his son Adam.
-In the early 2010s he appeared on Fox Sports shows NASCAR Trackside, NASCAR Victory Lane, and NASCAR RaceDay as a television personality.
+Any time he appeared on television with Speed, Petty wears a hat with a number 45 with a black line across the number, in memory of his son Adam.
+In the early 2010s, he appeared on Fox Sports shows NASCAR Trackside, NASCAR Victory Lane, and NASCAR RaceDay as a television personality.
 Since 2015, he works for NBC Sports, appearing on all of their NASCAR related shows and broadcasts.
+In 2025 Petty received the Jim Hunter Media Award from the North Carolina Motorsports Association.

+In 2023 Petty began hosting "Dinner Drive with Kyle Petty" on Circle Network a series where he takes celebrity guests including fellow athletes and entertainers on drives in notable vehicles before sharing meals and stories.
+As of 2026 the show has run for three seasons.

+Since 2025 Petty has hosted the radio show/podcast "Kyle Petty's Back Then Again Country Countdown" alongside Charlie & Debbie.
+The podcast sees Petty discuss country music, pop culture and stories from his racing career.